 2. Hence it absorbs all the actions of life.
-The duty of the Col. iii.
-17. Christian is to do all in the name of the Lord Jesus.
+The duty of the Christian is to do all in the name of the Lord Jesus.
 This is the new, all-pervading, sovereign and blessed law of human probation: penetrating to the minutest detail, and giving to every act a character of reality, dignity, and cheerfulness: Whatsoever ye do, do it heartily, as to the Lord, and not unto men.
-This ethical principle of our religion needs no further illustration. law, written or unwritten, that gathers Christian ethics into unity.
+This ethical principle of our religion needs no further illustration.
+It is the law, written or unwritten, that gathers Christian ethics into unity.
 Its sanction is clothed with all the terrors of the judgment.
-And its reward is the supreme approbation of the Lord Himself.
-Who still says to those who with perfect loyalty and unlimited devotion call Him Lord, Ye say well, I AM: καλῶς λέγετε, εἰμὶ γάρ.
+And its reward is the supreme approbation of the Lord Himself, Who still says to those who with perfect loyalty and unlimited devotion call Him Lord, Ye say well, I AM: καλῶς λέγετε, εἰμὶ γάρ.

 John xiii.

+13.

+Devotion

-13. Devotion to Man.
+to Man.

 II.
 The Christian standard of devotion to the interests of our fellow-creatures is higher than it had ever entered the heart of man, until Christ came, to conceive.
 It requires all His followers to aspire to the charity of the Lord Himself, and to imitate His example in the self-sacrifice of their life.
-Outside of Christianity no such standard as this is to be found; though in many ethical systems an unconscious and undirected aspiration to it may be perceived.
-When our Lord said, Except a corn of wheat fall into the ground and die, it abideth alone; but if it die, it bringeth forth much fruit, He spoke of His own glorification through perfect selfsacrifice for man.
-But in this the servant must be as his Lord; for He added, If any man serve Me let him follow Me.
-And again.
-John xii.
-26. after rehearsing in the feetwashing the morrow's great selfsacrifice, He enjoined upon His followers the imitation both of
+Outside of Christianity no such standard as this is to be found; though in many ethical systems an unconscious and undirected aspiration to it may be When our Lord said, Except a corn of wheat fall into perceived. the ground and die, it abideth alone; but if it die, it bringeth forth much fruit, He spoke of His own glorification through perfect self-But in this the servant must be as his Lord; sacrifice for man. for He added, If any man serve Me let him follow Me. after rehearsing in the feetwashing the morrow's great selfsacrifice, He enjoined upon His followers the imitation both of His spirit and of His act: I have given you an example, that ye should do as I have done to you.
+The law of perfect service is simply and purely the law of SELF-SACRIFICE, which in union with the Redeemer and in imitation of Him makes the whole of life a ministration to mankind.
+But some side-lights are thrown upon this principle that bring it within the range of human possibility

-John xii.
+John ≖ii.
 24.